 Only when we started closely observing the workings of our minds did we realize how out of our own control they really are.
 Uninvited, thoughts swarm in and out of one’s consciousness, every second of every day.
 It never stops.
 Nor will meditation make it stop.
 That old saw that meditation will empty your mind is a joke.

 Rather, meditation trains our minds to be more self-aware of this Niagara of thoughts, emotions and bodily sensations, arising in each of us in every instant — and then, almost as quickly, fading away.
 As it turns out, we are, in some literal sense, being born and dying into each moment.
 True of our cells, true of our mind states.

 Meditation heightens our awareness of this phenomenon, leaving us more conscious of our moment-to-moment existence.
 Less replaying of the past.
 Less projection about the future.
 More intimate acquaintance with one’s life in real time, right now, and now, and now, as it actually is unfolding.
 Welcome to the present moment.
 Oops, it’s gone.

 One thing that’s nice about meditation is that anybody can try it.
 Nothing to join.
 No deposit.
 No guru required.
 If you commit to making meditation a daily priority for, say, two months, you probably won’t stop.

 I’m borrowing Thich Nhat Hanh’s instruction to “breathe” as our practice for the day:

 “Breathing in, I know that I am breathing in, breathing out I know that I am breathing out.
 To meditate with mindful breathing is to bring body and mind back to the present moment so that you do not miss your appointment with life.”

-Takes twenty seconds.
-Find a regular time to do this for 20 seconds, Try before you eat, or before you get up to go to the bathroom.
-(Whichever is more regular:)
+Find a regular time to do this.
+It takes twenty seconds.
+Try before you eat or before you get up to go to the bathroom.
+(Whichever is more regular.)